jingwei87/ted/README.md

 ### Limitations

-* TED focuses on only the deduplication of data chunks, but not metadata.
+* TEDStore focuses on only the deduplication of data chunks, but not metadata.
-* TED does not address the fault tolerance of the key manager and the provider.
+* TEDStore does not address the fault tolerance of the key manager and the provider.
-* TED focuses on confidentiality and does not support fine-grained access control.
+* TEDStore focuses on confidentiality and does not support fine-grained access control.
-* TED has no optimization for file restore.
+* TEDStore has no optimization for file restore.
 As the number of stored files increases and fragmentation increases, the performance of restore decreases significantly.

 ### Maintainers